lucamartucci/lucamartucci.github.io/index.md

 title: Home
 ---

 Hi!
 I am a PhD student in the Stat&CS program at Bocconi University, where I have the good fortune to be advised by [*Luca Trevisan*](https://lucatrevisan.github.io/).

+I like interesting mathematical problems with motivation from the theory of computing, which are usually tagged with Algorithms, Computational Complexity Theory, Pseudorandomness, Combinatorics.

 You can reach me at &nbsp;***jiyu dot zhang at phd dot unibocconi dot it***

----

-## Research Interests

-I like interesting mathematical problems with motivation from the theory of computing, which are usually tagged with Algorithms, Computational Complexity Theory, Pseudorandomness, Combinatorics.

 ---